-• liaison with local police

-- discussion with the head of another school, if its pupils are involved in bullying MPW students - discussion with students on how to avoid or handle bullying outside the precincts of the college
+- liaison with local police - discussion with the head of another school, if its pupils are involved in bullying MPW students - · discussion with students on how to avoid or handle bullying outside the precincts of the college

-14 Record keeping
+13 Record keeping

-Records of all investigatory meetings, meetings with parents and telephone conversations must be kept and placed on the students' files and recorded on MyConcern.
-As stated previously, the DSL will also separately log details of all bullying incidents.
+Records of all investigatory meetings, meetings with parents and telephone conversations must be kept and placed in the students' files and recorded on MyConcern.
+As stated previously, the DSL and AP (Pastoral) will also separately log details of all bullying incidents.

-15 Monitoring and review
+14 Monitoring and review

-This policy is reviewed annually by the college's DSL, Dee Robins, and other members of the safeguarding team, to assess the strategies used to foster an anti-bullying culture (including staff training), to analyse the incidence and location of suspected or confirmed bullying on or off the college premises, to identify any patterns and to evaluate how effectively we have dealt with any incidents.
+This policy is reviewed annually by the college's DSL, Jon Slay, and Assistant Principal Pastoral, Keith Miller and other members of the safeguarding team, to assess the strategies used to foster an anti-bullying culture (including staff training), to analyse the incidence and location of suspected or confirmed bullying on or off the college premises, to identify any patterns and to evaluate how effectively we have dealt with any incidents.
 We include students in the review process through consultation with the Student Council and by including questions on bullying in annual student surveys.
 An interim review will be conducted after any confirmed incident to identify any implications for policy in the future.

-16 Other relevant documentation
+15 Other relevant documentation

 - Cyber-bullying and E-safety policies

 - Equal opportunities policy

 - Remote teaching and learning policy

 - PSHE policy and associated schemes of work

-- RSHE policy
+- RSE policy

 - Safeguarding policy

 - Student rules and guidelines and Behaviour policy

 - Staff Code of Conduct

 - Whistleblowing policy